matklad/notablog/README.md

 ## Mon Jan 11 17:43:03 MSK 2016

 I think one of the most compelling features of Emacs is its universal text user interface.
-And one of the main features of the interface is the absense of modal dialogs.
+And one of the main features of the interface is the absence of modal dialogs.
 Seriously, modal dialogs kill the flow, because their placement is totally unpredictable.